-OBS Studio vs Streamlabs OBS – Which Streaming Software is Right for You?
+OBS Studio vs Streamlabs OBS- Which is Right for You?

 So you’ve decided you want to become a live streamer.
 You’ve researched everything from microphones and cameras to lighting and backdrops.
 But what streaming software should you use to tie it all together?
 Two of the most popular options on Twitch and YouTube gaming streams are Streamlabs OBS and the open-source OBS Studio.
 But with each package offering distinct features and functionality, how do you choose between the two?